rcazzara/seldovia/_people/Kanaback_Olympia_Maquila.md

 **Olympia MAGUILA Kanaback** was born in Seldovia to Samuel Maguilla/Micuyal February 28, 1903.
 She married Walter Kanaback.
-They had She died January 4, 1939 as a result of tuberculosis.
+They had several children before she died January 4, 1939 as a result of tuberculosis.
 She is buried in the Seldovia City Cemetery, Plot \#130.